 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Mrs Hannah Wheeler (Headteacher).
-Our Deputy Designated Safeguarding Lead is Mr Peter Cunningham (Deputy Headteacher) and Mr Daniel Chester is the alternate.
-The Governor with responsibility for safeguarding in our school is Jan Pearson.
+Our Deputy Designated Safeguarding Lead is Ms Cooper (Year 5 Teacher/Deputy Head) and Mrs Schofield is the alternate.
+The Governor with responsibility for safeguarding in our school is Sonya Kuzmic.